zhannamatuzak/lizard-my-pet/README.md

 To access comprehensive details, including acceptance criteria and tasks for each user story, please refer to the linked project above.
 Additionally, each story is categorized with a labeled indicator, signifying its importance to the overall functionality and acceptability of the site.

+### Scope

+- Admin created lizards (posts) with full CRUD functionality from the backend;
+- Lizards (posts) List and Detailed Lizard webpages;
+- User account creation;
+- User shared experiences (comments) with full front-end CRUD functionality;
+- User likes with full front-end CRUD functionality;
+- Identify and show seit user mumber of shared experiences (comments) per Lizard (post).

 ### Wireframes

 The initial wireframes in [canva](https://www.canva.com/) are an overly simplified version of the finished product and merely served the purpose of listing most of the site's essential features.

+#### Home Page

 ![home page wireframe](documentation/home_page_wireframe.png)

+#### Detailed view of a Post

-![detailed view of the post](documentation/detailed_view_wireframe.png) Not all features and functions are covered by these first drafts.
+![detailed view of the post](documentation/detailed_view_wireframe.png)

+Not all features and functions are covered by these wto drafts.

 About all existing features read below ↓↓↓

 ---